-The closing date for entries is midnight on Monday 13th February, 2017.
-The winner of the competition - along with two runners-up - will be announced on the blog pages of this site in March 2017.
+The closing date for entries is midnight 12th February 2021.
+The winner of the competition - along with two runners-up - will be announced on the blog pages of this site in March 2021.

-Arvon run three historic writing houses in the UK, where published writers lead week-long residential courses.
+Arvon runs three historic writing houses in the UK, where published writers lead week-long residential courses.
 Covering a diverse range of genres, from poetry and fiction to screenwriting and comedy, Arvon courses have provided inspiration to thousands of people at all stages of their writing lives.
 You can find out more and book a course online at www.arvon.org